 Lettuce says she likes foreign travel guides.
 She loves to look at pictures of shores from foreign lands and says it’s relaxing.
 Bridget says Shakespeare wrote about teen romance and then quotes Romeo and Juliet.
 She says she’s probably a weirdo for liking such serious stuff and then says when she wants lighter fare, she reads travel guides.

-In the dub, since Zoey already knows, she asks how her new boyfriend’s doing and Bridget gushes about how they talked about Dostoyevsky.
+In the dub, since Zoey already knows, she asks how her new boyfriend’s doing, and Bridget gushes about how they talked about Dostoyevsky.
 Zoey doesn’t know what that is, but says it’s great.
-Bridget says it’s great having a secret crush and Zoey relates that it’s even better because she told Corina.
+Bridget says it’s great having a secret crush, and Zoey says that it’s even better because she told Corina.
 Bridget freaks out that Zoey told Corina because she knows Corina will tell everyone.
-Zoey turns into the little chibi demon and says maybe everyone should know, but Bridget says it’s just a crush and it’s on an older guy at that.
-Zoey asks why her love should be a secret and Bridget says she just wants it to be one before Zoey yells to Corina in the back to keep Bridget’s crush a secret.
+Zoey turns into the little chibi-demon and says maybe everyone should know, but Bridget says it’s just a crush and it’s on an older guy at that.
+Zoey asks why her love should be a secret, and Bridget says she just wants it to be one before Zoey yells to Corina in the back to keep Bridget’s crush a secret.

 As the girls are thinking of Lettuce’s possible boyfriend, Zakuro thinks of a shadowed guy smoking a cigarette.
 In the dub, the smoke is edited out.